 But has modern evangelicalism strayed from this Reformation mindset?
 In a desire to defend the sufficiency of Scripture against modernism, theological liberalism, and over-elaborate systematic theology, the roles of both reason and tradition have diminished among evangelicals.
 As a result, Scripture is pressed to provide clear answers for everything, and doctrines lacking crystal clear proof texts are regarded with suspicion.

 Yet in the face of the most vexing questions about the doctrine of God and living ethically in the twenty-first century, evangelicalism finds itself tied in knots, unable to find answers.
 To remedy this, it is vital for evangelicals to reclaim the Reformation’s approach to reason and tradition, understanding how they fit with the doctrine of sola Scriptura.

 We will be gathering at Oak Hill College to reflect on reclaiming the right roles of reason and tradition in our theology, comprehending rightly how it integrates with Scripture.
-Our plenary speaker will be Dr. David Shaw.
-Other sessions will feature speakers selected from submissions to our open call for papers.
+Our keynote speaker will be Dr. David Shaw, with other addresses from Graham Shearer, Robert Strivens, and Peter Sanlon.